Silvia's Gift

-Silvia's Gift (El regalo de Silvia) is a 2003 Spanish-Chilean-Portuguese film directed by Dionisio Pérez.
+Silvia's Gift (El regalo de Silvia) is a 2003 Spanish-Chilean-Portuguese drama film directed by Dionisio Pérez.
 It stars Bárbara Goenaga, Luis Tosar, Víctor Clavijo and Adriana Domínguez alongside Ginés García Millán.

 Plot

 Silvia, a teenager, has made the decision to end her life and donate her organs - heart, corneas, and liver - to three anonymous people.
 Prior to carrying out her decision, she records a video diary, confessing her most intimate thoughts of the past year.
 Carlos, a middle-aged father with an uncertain career, receives her heart.
 Inés, a girl born blind, receives her corneas, and Mateo, a young man living on the edge of the law, receives her liver.
 For all of them, this marks the beginning of a new life.
 However, the reason behind Silvia's decision remains unclear.
 The video diary is intertwined with the daily lives of the three recipients, gradually revealing the answers.